zgzwd213-hub/TransUnet-SE/README.md

 Loading well log data from data/sample_data.csv Constructing 9-channel input features:
--GR, AC, DEN, RLLD
+- GR, AC, DEN, RLLD
--First-order gradients
+- First-order gradients
--Normalized depth (Norm_Depth)
+- Normalized depth (Norm_Depth)
--Encoding stratigraphic labels from the LAYER column -Running a lightweight neural network to simulate predictions -Outputting predicted stratigraphic units and basic statistics Output Example
+- Encoding stratigraphic labels from the LAYER column
+- Running a lightweight neural network to simulate predictions
+- Outputting predicted stratigraphic units and basic statistics Output Example

 The script will print:

--Data shape and feature dimensions
+- Data shape and feature dimensions
--Number of stratigraphic classes
+- Number of stratigraphic classes
--Prediction results for the first few depth points -Demo accuracy
+- Prediction results for the first few depth points
+- Demo accuracy
 Important Notes
--This inference script is designed for workflow demonstration only -It does not reproduce the full DA-TransResUNet model -The full trained model and industrial dataset are not publicly available due to confidentiality constraints -The purpose is to ensure code functionality and reproducibility compliance
+- This inference script is designed for workflow demonstration only
+- It does not reproduce the full DA-TransResUNet model
+- The full trained model and industrial dataset are not publicly available due to confidentiality constraints
+- The purpose is to ensure code functionality and reproducibility compliance

 ## Code Availability